How to Arrange a Care Home in Thailand From the UK

 Step 3: Vet Potential Providers

-This is the most critical step — and where using a UK-based consultancy adds the most value.
+This is the most critical step — and where using a consultancy focused on British families adds the most value.
 If researching independently:

 • Request a virtual tour and ask to speak with current residents or families